sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

  Topics and goals for the week will be discussed the first day of the workshop.
 Below is a list of possible topics:

+---- /!\ '''Edit conflict - other version:''' ----

+---- /!\ '''Edit conflict - your version:''' ----
+=== Progress Report on Wednesday ===

+* Salvatore, Dylan: Re-implementing ClusterSeeds using F-polys and g-vectors.
+Also, implementing Tropical Semifields

+* Jesse, Chris - Add modularity so that one can compute certain cluster seed quantities without others

+* Gregg, Chris, Jesse, Emily - Related to above, allowing other names for cluster variables.
+(Goal is to merge all three of these pieces together to have trac tickets rewriting ClusterSeed)

+* Simon and ??? - Working on F5 algorithm, have a ticket for review

+* Anna, Emily - fixed bug in snake graphs and triangulation

+* Jan, Vivianne - mutation analyzer, using functions to only mutate at certain type of vertices 18594

+* Greg, Jacob, Matt, ?? - implementing upper cluster algebra presentation algorithm but saturation is computing a quotient ideal that is time intensive.
+Okay for ranks 4 or so

+* Christian - Chevee code in progress

+* Chris and David - code for weakly separated sets and visualization

+* Greg, Mandy, Eric, Trey - working with Greg's stereographic projection, modeling them internally where they intersect

+* Florian - added class for Quantum Tori

+---- /!\ '''End of edit conflict''' ----
 === Topics from first feature meeting (6+ votes) ===

  * Implementing g-vectors, c-vectors and F-polynomials without cluster mutation; possibly replace mutation